Approximate isomorphism of randomization pairs: Randomized non-disintegrated minimal sets

 \begin{theorem} Suppose $T\in\mcT\setminus\mcD$.
 Then the separable beautiful pair of models of $T^R$ is not approximately isomorphic to the prime model of $(T^R)_P$.
 Thus, $(T^R)_P$ is not approximately $\aleph_0$-categorical. \end{theorem} \begin{proof} Let $Q$ be a strictly minimal set of the countable model $M$ of $T$.
 Say $Q$ is the quotient of the set defined by a formula $\varphi(\bar{x},\bar{a})$ by the equivalence relation defined by a formula $E(\bar{x},\bar{y},\bar{a})$.
 Let $n=|\bar{x}|=|\bar{y}|$.

 As mentioned above, the geometry of $Q$ is either that of an infinite dimensional affine space over a finite field or that of an infinite dimensional projective space over a finite field.
-These geometries all have the property that for any $\delta > 0$, there is a $k\in\mbN$ such that if $A$ and $B$ are finite closed sets with $A \supseteq B$ and $\dim(A/B)\geq k$, then $|B|\leq \delta |A|$.
+These geometries all have the property that for any $\delta > 0$ there is a $k\in\mbN$ such that:

 Fix a sequence $\{Q_i\}_{i\in\mbN}$ of non-empty finite closed subsets of $Q$ such that $Q_i \subseteq Q_{i+1}$ and $\bigcup_{i\in\mbN}Q_i = Q$.
 Clearly it must be the case that $\dim(Q_i)$ grows unboundedly.